losandes/polyn-logger/README.md

 log.str('message here')
 log.more('message', 2, false, { details: 42 }) // multiple args are emitted as an array
 ```

+#### Publishing vs. Emitting

+See the [@polyn/async-events](https://github.com/losandes/polyn-async-events#polynasync-events) documentation for [Publishing a topic](https://github.com/losandes/polyn-async-events#publishing-to-a-topic), and [Emitting a topic](https://github.com/losandes/polyn-async-events#emitting-to-a-topic) for more detailed information.

+**tl;dr**: By default, this logger "publishes" the logs (send-and-wait), which means that it waits for subscribers to finish their work before moving on.
+This is optimized for logging to the console.
+If you are writing to streams, or other systems, you might prefer to emit the logs instead (send-and-move-on).
+You can set the default behavior to `defaultMode: 'emit'` when creating an instance of `Logger`.
+Regardless of the mode, you can always control the behavior using the `log.publish`, and `log.emit` functions.

+See [Cookbook: Measuring counts, or gauges with logs](#cookbook-measuring-counts-or-gauges-with-logs), or [Cookbook: Measuring duration / latency with logs](#cookbook-measuring-duration--latency-with-logs) for an examples that use both `emit`, and `publish`.

 ### Available writers, and formatters